ManageIQ/integration_tests/scripts/dockerbot/README.md

 This will not always work, but can be used as a first case approximation.
 DockerBot will look for any files in the PR which are in the cfme/tests folder and include those in the run.
 When this option is used, the `--pytest` option does not need to be.
 At the moment, there is no way to pass other options to pytest when using the `--auto-gen-test` option.
+If the option is passed and no test files are updated then dockerbot will just run the smoke tests.

 ### Update Pip